MJWyattCyber/MJWyattCyber.github.io/_posts/2020-25-06-Azure-Users-And-Groups-Part-two-RBAC.md

     az role definition list --name "role name" --output json

-In PoerShell this would look like:
+In PowerShell this would look like:

     Get-AzRoleDefinition -Name "Role name" | ConvertTo-Json